94rain/OnlineDocs/README.md

 ## Deployment

+### Docker

 To deploy the application with Docker, run `docker-compose up` and configure Nginx to be like [nginx.conf](nginx.conf)

+### Separately

 To run the backend and frontend separately (with maven, jre8 and npm):

-run `mvn package -DskipTests; java -jar ./target/docs-0.0.1-SNAPSHOT.jar` for the backend, and `npm install; npm run serve` for the frontend (`npm run build` for production build)
+run `mvn package -DskipTests; java -jar ./target/docs-0.0.1-SNAPSHOT.jar` for a production build of the backend, and `npm install; npm run serve` for frontend development (`npm run build` for a production build, needs a http server to host static files)

 Default MySQL config: (initial file: [sql.sql](sql.sql) )
 ```